Kinepolis Group NV - Disposal of treasury shares

 Article 8:6 of the Royal Decree of 29/04/2019, which implements the new Belgian Code of Companies and Associations, stipulates that any disposal of treasury shares has to be made public.

-In application of this Article 8:6 Kinepolis declares that, as a result of the exercise of stock options by its employees within the framework of the Share Option Plan 2016, the following shares have been disposed in the period from 21 January till 31 January 2022 included:
+In application of this Article, Kinepolis declares that, as a result of the exercise of stock options within the framework of the Share Option Plan 2016, the following shares have been disposed in the period from 1 February till 4 February 2022 included:

 |Transaction date